Kahzn/MUVRTK/MUVRTK/Assets/MUVRTK/Readme.txt

 IMPORTANT NOTES / TROUBLESHOOTING:
 - do NOT change the VRTK SDK Setup Settings!
 If changed, they might cause connection problems with Photon.
 - if you have trouble connecting, try changing the wifi connection you're using, e.g. eduroam usually doesn't work.
+- Do NOT use the same AppId for two different games you develop.
+(The Server distinguishes different games from another by checking their AppIds.
+If you reuse them and both games run at the same time from different machines, it will cause errors.)